 The Reverend Vicky Cullen is Patron of the Peter Cullen Water and Environment Trust.
-Vicky has been an outstanding advocate for Peter’s work, a regular speaker at Trust Programs and more recently, a generous donor, offering an Indigenous Scholarship each year.
+Vicky has been an outstanding advocate for Peter’s work, a regular speaker at Trust Programs and a generous donor, offering Indigenous Scholarships on our flagship programs.

 Our Staff & Volunteers

 Darryl Day, Chief Executive Officer, joined the Peter Cullen Trust in 2021.
 Darryl has held senior executive roles in the water industry for over twenty years and has held non-executive Board roles in water research and industry associations.
 Darryl served President of the Australian Water Association (2005 – 2007) which coincided with increased community and political interest in water reform during the millennium drought and was awarded the Australian Water Association – Water Professional of the Year in 2019.
 Darryl was appointed as an International Water Association Distinguished Fellow in 2018

 Dr Bek Christensen, Programs Director, joined the Peter Cullen Trust in 2021.
 Bek has shaped her career around enabling impact from science, facilitating collaborations, and capacity-building.
 She has worked in ecosystem research, policy and communication across university, NGO, and government sectors, including leadership of major national initiatives in collaborative research infrastructure.
 Bek is passionate about developing people, and building bridges between groups of people to enable collective impact.
 Alongside her work with the Trust Bek is current President of the Ecological Society of Australia, serves on the STEM Sector Policy Committee of Science and Technology Australia, and is member of several advisory boards to national ecosystem research infrastructure.

 Lesley Ryall, Fellows Network Coordinator